prernasahu98/rule-engine/README.md

 # RuleEngine

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.<br>
-The purpose of `rule-engine` is to create multiple rules and filter out data based on the given filter by the user.
+The purpose of `rule-engine` is to create multiple rules and filter out data based on the given filter by the user.<br>
 A user can combine multiple subrules by giving the any`(|)` or all`(&)` condition to make a single set of rules.